About the Director, Rose Viviano.

 Vince Sgambati is a long-time queer activist, former teacher in the Syracuse City School District, and a writer.
 His creative nonfiction and fiction have appeared in numerous journals and anthologies and received several awards.
-His forthcoming novel, Most Precious Blood, will be published by Guernica World Editions––early 2018.
+His newest novel, Most Precious Blood, was published by Guernica World Editions––early 2018.
 He makes his home in Syracuse and New York City.

 Susan Wadley teaches anthropology and South Asian Studies at Syracuse University where she regularly focuses on social injustice, whether in the U.S. or South Asia, or elsewhere.
 For some 20 years, she served on the board of Open Hand Theater, a Syracuse organization that use theater and puppets to advocate for social issues.